srinathkr07/Extractive-Text-Summarization/README.md

 A simple news article text summarizer made from scratch.

+Link for the application : https://extractive-text-summarization.herokuapp.com/

 ## Working of the application

-- Given a news article's link (from thehindu.com) and the number of sentences to be present in the summary as input, using BeautifulSoup library, scrape the text of the article which is called document.
+- Given a news article's link (from [The Hindu](https://www.thehindu.com/)) and the number of sentences to be present in the summary as input, using BeautifulSoup library, scrape the text of the article which is called document.

 - Tokenize the entire document into sentences and sentences into words.
 We need individual words in order to determine their relative frequency in the document, and assign a corresponding score; we need individual sentences to subsequently sum the scores of each word within in order to determine 'sentence importance'.